AchrafKassioui/Learning-iOS-Dev/README.md

 >
 > https://developer.apple.com/documentation/uikit/uiresponder

-Class inheritances and polymorphism!
+That's where the override comes from!

-## Bitwise operations
+## Bitwise Operations

 *7 August 2023*

-It's interesting to see low-level computing optimization scoop up in a high-level programming API.
-For example, in SpriteKit, we can define different categories inside a physics simulation, in order to tell which body can collide with which.
+It's interesting to see low-level computing optimization show up in a high-level programming API.
+For example, in SpriteKit, we can define different categories inside a physics simulation, in order to tell which bodies can collide with each other.
 By convention, these categories are given names that are bitwise operations friendly.
 Such as

 ```swift
 struct PhysicsCategory {